yowainwright/codependence/README.md

 ---

-#### \*Codependencies are project dependencies which **must be** up-to-date or set to a specific version!
+#### Codependencies are project dependencies that must stay current or match a specified version.

-For example, if your repository requires the latest version and `latest` can't be specified as the dependency version within your `package.json`, Codependence will ensure your `package.json` has the **actual latest semver version** set in your `package.json`.
-It can do the same if an exact version is specified.
+When a manifest cannot use `latest` directly, Codependence writes the resolved version required by the target's policy.
+Exact versions and supported ranges remain explicit in `.codependencerc`.

 ---